 Ask yourself if you can solve the problem right now

 I can worry about absolutely anything at any moment in time, no matter where I am or what I am doing.
 When you find yourself worrying about something, ask yourself, “can I fix this right now?”
-Oftentimes, your worry may not be related to what to what you may be presently involved in.
-If it’s 3 in the morning and you are thinking a problem you have at work, you probably can’t do anything about it right then.
+Oftentimes, your worry may not be related to what you may be presently involved in.
+If it’s 3 am in the morning and you are thinking about a problem you have at work, you probably can’t do anything about it right then.
 I like to remind myself that the issue can’t be solved right then and there, so I should stop worrying about the issue.

 Ask yourself if the worry is even solvable